khulnasoft/integrations-core/haproxy/README.md

 This integration can collect metrics from a Prometheus endpoint (recommended) or from a socket-based integration through the stats endpoint (deprecated).
 Using the Prometheus endpoint requires HAProxy version 2 (enterprise version 1.9rc1) or later.

 When using the Prometheus endpoint, starting with version 4.0.0, this OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false and `use_prometheus`: true).
-To get all the most up-to-date features, Datadog recommends enabling the latest mode.
+To get all the most up-to-date features, Khulnasoft recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][29].

 To use the socket-based integration, set both `use_openmetrics` and `use_prometheus` to false and follow the [corresponding instructions](#using-the-stats-endpoint) on the Configuration section.